SeldonIO/seldon-core/doc/source/graph/ambassador.md

   * `seldon.io/ambassador-service-name`:`<existing_deployment_name>` : The name of the existing Seldon Deployment you want to attach to as a canary.
      * Example: "seldon.io/ambassador-service-name":"example"

-A worked example notebook can be found [here](../examples/ambassador_canary.html)
+A worked example for [canary deployments](../examples/ambassador_canary.html) is provided.

-To understand more about the Ambassador configuration for this see [their docs](https://www.getambassador.io/reference/canary/).
+To understand more about the Ambassador configuration for this see [their docs on canary deployments](https://www.getambassador.io/reference/canary/).

 ## Shadow Deployments